MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 Dec 8, 2021
 1. Fixed a bug in indel calling, we will merge overlaped PE reads to make the indel detection more accurate.

+Jan 24, 2022
+1. Use SOAPnuke version 2.1.7 instead of 1.5.6.
+2. The summary of QC/Identification/Mutation/ConsensusFasta will be output in the directory $workdir/result/summary.
+3. Optimized memory usage of this software.
+4. Update the docker version to v1.3.

 ## Requirements:
 Before running this pipeline, you need to make sure that several pieces of software and/or modules are installed on the system: